Miami's Jimmy Butler out-duels LeBron James to force Game 6 of NBA Finals against Lakers

 Anthony Davis gave the Lakers a 108-107 lead with a put-back that beat the shot clock with 21.8 seconds remaining in the fourth quarter, and James was that close to securing the fourth title of his illustrious career.
 That will have to wait at least two more days.
 Butler beat a screened James off the dribble and drew a foul from Davis five seconds later, sinking both free throws to regain a 109-108 lead.

+Butler nearly did not.
+Less than five minutes into Friday’s game, Butler sparred with 6-foot-10, 265-pound Lakers center Dwight Howard, and the pair earned offsetting technical fouls.
+The message was clear: The Heat were not leaving the bubble willingly.
+The Lakers fought back from a seven-point hole early in the third quarter to tie the game, 70-70, but Howard flagrantly fouled Butler, swinging hard and connecting with his head.
+Butler somehow made the tip-in and managed to hit the free throw, igniting an 8-0 run.

-Miami had built an 11-point lead early in the fourth quarter on the strength of Butler and sharpshooter Duncan Robinson, who finished with
+Miami’s lead grew to 11 early in the fourth quarter on the strength of Butler and sharpshooter Duncan Robinson (playoff career-high 26 points).
+But the Lakers responded with a 17-3 run, capped by five straight points from Kentavious Caldwell-Pope, to take a 99-96 lead midway through the fourth quarter.

+Each of Robinson’s seven three-pointers felt monumental, and the last of them gave the Heat a 101-99 lead, breathing new life into a stagnant offense with 3:16 left.
+Over the next two minutes, until Davis’ put-back, James and Butler traded the game’s next 13 points.
+James got to the line for two.
+Butler answered with a jumper.
+James countered with a three-point play.
+Butler responded with a fadeaway.
+James put back his own miss.
+And two more Butler free throws gave Miami a 107-106 lead with 46 ticks remaining.

+In all, the duel between Finals MVP candidates yielded five lead changes on five straight possessions.